Reliable Wireless Indoor Localization via Cross-Validated Prediction-Powered Calibration: Abstract

 \section{Abstract}

-Calibration data are necessary to formally quantify the uncertainty of the decisions produced by an existing artificial intelligence (AI) model.
-To overcome the common issue of scarce calibration data, a promising approach is to employ synthetic labels produced by a (generally different) predictive model.
-However, fine-tuning the label-generating predictor on the inference task of interest, as well as estimating the residual bias of the synthetic labels, demand additional data, potentially exacerbating the calibration data scarcity problem.
-This paper introduces a novel approach that efficiently utilizes limited calibration data to simultaneously fine-tune a predictor and estimate the bias of the synthetic labels.
-The proposed method yields prediction sets with rigorous coverage guarantees for AI-generated decisions.
-Experimental results on an indoor localization problem validate the effectiveness and performance gains of our solution.
+Wireless indoor localization using predictive models with received signal strength information (RSSI) requires proper calibration for reliable position estimates.
+One remedy is to employ synthetic labels produced by a (generally different) predictive model.
+But fine-tuning an additional predictor, as well as estimating residual bias of the synthetic labels, demands additional data, aggravating calibration data scarcity in wireless environments.
+This letter proposes an approach that efficiently uses limited calibration data to simultaneously fine-tune a predictor and estimate the bias of synthetic labels, yielding prediction sets with rigorous coverage guarantees.
+Experiments on a fingerprinting dataset validate the effectiveness of the proposed method.